How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?

-It has been shown that the results of FIM method are consistent with sophisticated Bayesian parameter estimation in the condition of high signal-to-noise ratio (SNR) \cite{PhysRevD.88.084013, PhysRevD.91.104001}, which, as will be seen later, is always satisfied in our simulation.
-Therefore, in this paper, we will implement FIM method to investigate the accuracy of GW parameter estimation.
-Following \cite{PhysRevD.49.2658}, the joint posterior distribution of parameters can be approximated by a multi-dimensional Gaussian form:
+In general, the result of full Bayesian analysis is more precise and rigorous than that of FIM, and the Bayesian method is already adopted in topics such as GWSS~\cite{Chen:2020zoq} and dark siren.
+While, it has been shown that the results of FIM agree with sophisticated Bayesian parameter estimation in the condition of high signal-to-noise ratio (SNR)~\cite{PhysRevD.88.084013, PhysRevD.91.104001}, which, as will be seen later, is always satisfied in our simulation. \reviii{The implementations of FIM in the context of GW parameter estimation can be found in recent research such as~\cite{Wang:2020dkc,Wang:2020xwn, Grimm:2020ivq}.} More importantly, we are especially concerned about the relationship between luminosity distance and inclination, and the simplified FIM of these two parameters can provide intuitive explanations to the problem of degeneracy and how it is broken by the prior.
+Therefore, in this paper, we will implement FIM as the primary approach of parameter estimation.

+Following~\cite{PhysRevD.49.2658}, the joint posterior distribution of parameters can be approximated by a multidimensional Gaussian form:

 where